tbishaw-stat6250/course-questions-wiki/week-05/README.md

 - Answer(dfei-stat6250): Yes, it means 2 times the original variable.
 - *Question* (aamiri2-stat6250): Can you use multiple arithmetic operators in an expression?
 If so, does order of operation automatically apply?
 - *Answer* (aamiri2-stat6250): You can use many different arithmetic operations such as division, addition, subtraction, multiplication, and exponentiation.
 Negative prefixes have priority but then it goes by order of operations and parentheses can be used to control this better.
-- Question (aguenane-stat6250): When you use more than one arithmetic operator in an expression, how do you control the order of operations?
 - Question (aguenane−stat6250): When you use more than one arithmetic operator in an expression, how do you control the order of operations?
 - *Question* (ldai4-stat6250): How can we re-define the value of the variable?
 - Question (ldeng11-stat6250): How do you correctly use the operators in SAS expression?